prahaladbelavadi/server-side-nodejs-hong-kong-university-coursera/README.md

 ---

-promoters and dishes connect to the same database, different collections each named: Dishes and promotions
+promoters and dishes connect to the same database, different collections each named: Dishes, Promotions and Leaders